Deep Unsupervised Learning for 3D ALS Point Cloud Change Detection: Methodology

 Once a model is trained to perform a segmentation task, it can be used on both input PCs to extract features at different levels of abstraction and complexity depending on the layer.
 These extracted features can be used in order to highlight changes applying the Deep Change Vector Analysis (DCVA) principle, initially developed for 2D pixel change retrieving through deep features comparison \citep{saha2019unsupervised}.
 As shown in the comparison module of Figure~\ref{fig:schemaGal}, the point-wise change identification is realized by taking the magnitude of the difference ($\delta^{l}$) between feature vectors computed for each point of the newer PC, $p_{2i} \in \mathcal{P}_{2}$, with the nearest point of the older PC, $p_{1j} \in \mathcal{P}_{1}$.
 In other words, the feature difference $\delta^{l}$ is computed between features $\mathcal{F}_{1}^{l}$ and $\mathcal{F}_{2}^{l}$ for each PC, $\mathcal{P}_{1}$ and $\mathcal{P}_{2}$ respectively, according to the following equation:

 with $f_{1j}^{l} \in \mathcal{F}_{1}^{l}$, $f_{2i}^{l} \in \mathcal{F}_{2}^{l}$, $p_{1j} \in \mathcal{P}_{1}$ and $p_{2i} \in \mathcal{P}_{2}$.
 The magnitude of the difference, also called deep feature magnitude coefficient, is obtained by taking the L2-norm of $\delta^{l}$.
 A threshold is applied on the deep feature magnitude coefficient to distinguish between changed and unchanged points.
 As in \cite{saha2019unsupervised}, the threshold is selected using the unsupervised Otsu algorithm \citep{otsu1979threshold}.
+Let us remark that Otsu thresholding is commonly used for change detection, for both 2D \citep{saha2019unsupervised, du2019unsupervised, zheng2021unsupervised} and 3D \citep{dos2021use, marmol2023analysis}.
 The trained network extracts similar features for two similar areas, thus the deep magnitude coefficient is close to zero in the unchanged part.
 The choice of the layer from which features are taken is a hyper-parameter to be set.
 Combined with SSL, the method is called SSL-DCVA.